 What Are The Most Exciting Items You Can Get?

 We love the noodle stoppers that you can get from the crane vending machine!
 These toppers come in the form of different character figurines.
 They help hold your ramen cover from opening, so you get perfectly steamed ramen noodles every time.

 Sure, you can play a few games at a nearby claw machine to try to win a prize.
 Or, you can enjoy these claw machine-inspired prizes without spending hours and money at the crane machines.
 Here are a few adorable plush toys that you'll love!

 This mini Yoshi plush is super adorable, squishy (a prerequisite), and small enough to carry around or display.
 This Super Mario plushy will add a cute touch to your room.
 They also make great gifts.

 Need a friend for your mini Yoshi?
 Try adding this mini Kirby plush to your collection.
 It even comes with a keychain, so you can easily attach it to a purse or backpack.

 If you want to take your plush collection to the next level, you can check out this Gudetama plushy that talks!
 It does a little dance and repeats what you say in any language.
 This is one plush that you’ll want to display front and center.

-While Bokksu Market has adorable toys, it's also full of delicious Japanese snacks and Japanese candy.
+While Bokksu Boutique has adorable toys, it's also full of delicious Japanese snacks and Japanese candy.
 You can enjoy Japanese sweets or try a Japanese candy box if you have a sweet tooth.
 Not sure what to order?
 Try a Japanese snack subscription box.
 This Japanese snack box is packed with authentic Japanese treats that are sweet and savory.

 By Krystina Quintana